wmag777/PHPChineseYear/README.md

 <br><br>
-You can use this formats: "yyyy" OR "dd.mm.yyy", year between 1900 to 2099
+$date should looks like: "yyyy" OR "dd.mm.yyy", year between 1900 to 2099